auth0/docs/articles/metadata/manage-user-metadata-with-apis.md

 Using [Auth0's Management APIv2](/api/management/v2), you can create a user and set both their `app_metadata` and `user_metadata` fields.
 You can also update these two fields.

 ::: note
 The Auth0 Management APIv2 token is required to call the Auth0 Management API.
-Learn more about [How to Get an Access Token for the Management API](/api/management/v2/tokens).
+Learn more about [Access Tokens for the Management API](/api/management/v2/concepts/tokens).
 :::

 ### Set metadata fields on creation